Honors & Awards

-Congratulations to Mrs. Woodward for receiving the "Principal of the Year" award from the Riverside Council PTA.
+Congratulations to Janelle Woodward for receiving the "Principal of the Year" award from the Riverside Council PTA.
 This award is given to only one principal each year that is selected as a result of parent nominations and the PTA Council Committee.
-Great job, Mrs. Woodward!
+Great job, Janelle!

 Christine Heinrichs receives Certificated Administrator of the Year

 Christine Heinrichs, a student of the first Educational Leadership Doctoral Cohort, was honored by Baldwin Park Unified School District as Certificated Administrator of the Year.
 Heinrichs’ honor was announced by Michael Garcia, who said this about Heinrichs: